bacionejs/cat/README.md

 `let h0 = { x: h[0].x, y: h[0].y + b };`

 - The bobbing is tied to **double the leg cycle frequency** (`sin(p*2)`), matching the rhythm of foot impacts.
-- The amplitude is small (just a few pixels), but it makes the cat look like it’s **absorbing impact and pushing off the ground**.
+- The amplitude is small (just a few pixels), but it makes the body look like it’s **absorbing impact and pushing off the ground**.

 Without this bobbing, the legs would move correctly, but the run would feel flat and mechanical.
 With it, the stride feels weighty and natural.